JCWasmx86/Conquer/README.md

 ### Feedback

-You can give feedback in the [discussion].
+You can give feedback in the [discussion](https://github.com/JCWasmx86/Conquer/discussions/16).
 ### Contributing

 [General](contributing/general.md) \